PIWEEK/cadaver-exquisito/back/protocol.md

 - A game status can be ["waiting", "ongoing", "finished", "error"]
 - game, players and canvas id are numeric
 - filenames are simple filenames, not relative or absolute path included
-- canvassequence is populated upon change from awaiting to ongoing status
+- canvasTurn is populated upon change from awaiting to ongoing status

 ### Messages